-Budget - 10 points: The budget justification is detailed.
+Budget: The budget justification is detailed.
 Costs are reasonable in relation to the proposed activities and anticipated results.
 The budget is realistic, accounting for all necessary expenses to achieve proposed activities.

-Monitoring and evaluation plan - 15 points: Applicant demonstrates it is able to measure program success against key indicators and provides milestones to indicate progress toward goals outlined in the proposal.
+Monitoring and Evaluation plan: Applicant demonstrates it can measure program success against key indicators and provides milestones to indicate progress toward goals outlined in the proposal.
 The program includes output and outcome indicators and shows how and when those will be measured.

-Sustainability - 10 points: Program activities will continue to have positive impact after the end of the program.
+Sustainability: Program activities will continue to have positive impact after the end of the program.